rl-institut/oemof-B3/docs/model_structure.rst

 As a first step, preprocessing scripts in the model pipeline (see :ref:`Preprocessing`) convert it into the oemof-B3-resources-format, explained in the next section.
 Raw data that represents model-own assumptions is provided in that format already.

+The following additional information about specific parameters should be considered:
+Components can receive keywords for the electricity-gas-relation-constraint via the attribute :attr:`output_parameters`.
+Keywords of components powered by gas start with :attr:`config.settings.optimize.gas_key` and such powered with electricity with :attr:`config.settings.optimize.el_key` followed by :attr:`carrier` and :attr:`region` (example: :attr:`{"electricity-heat_decentral-B": 1}`).
+Do not provide :attr:`output_parameters` or leave their :attr:`var_value` empty to neglect a component in the constraint.

 oemof-B3 resources
 ------------------